al3rez/gigsib/README.md

 Solution
 --------

 I found a solution or trick to naming things in decent way IMO.
-So you just name your package whatever you want and there must be only one exported type inside the package and you should call it `Type` and you `must` separate each type into different packages and you `must` name packages explicitly with in `CamelCase`.
+So you just name your package whatever you want and there must be only one exported type inside the package and you should call it `Type` and you `must` separate each type into different packages and you `must` name packages explicitly with in `PascalCase`.

 ```go
 import Baz "foo/bar/baz"